singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project2-Traffic-Sign-Classifier/Report.md

 The code for making predictions on my final model is located in the 17th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is speed limit 30km/h (probability of 0.99999), and the image does contain speed limit 30km/h.
+For the first image, the model is sure that this is speed limit 30km/h sign (probability of 0.999999), and the image does contain speed limit 30km/h sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|